 6 Things You Don't Know About Your Airplane Meal

-When you're waiting on the airplane to arrive to your destination, it's always a relief when the flight attendant comes with a lunch, dinner or breakfast.
+When you're waiting on the airplane to arrive at your destination, it's always a relief when the flight attendant comes with a lunch, dinner, or breakfast.

 But if you wonder how those dishes are beautifully arranged on your tray, how is it prepared, how did it go on the plane.
 A flight crew named Jennie Jordan shared the story of six facts behind the airline's offerings.

 The food we eat is cooked when the plane is still on land.
 Usually about 12 hours before departure.

 The food is frozen and stored in a large storage area, then delivered to the airport and to the plane.